ricardombiot/xumm_hub_prototype/README.md

 ## 🚀 Potential features using XRPL? <a name = "future_scope"></a>

-- Achievement system (Gamification): We could mine tokens to save & share the different achievements within the platform.
+- **Achievement system (Gamification)**: We could mine tokens to save & share the different achievements within the platform.
-- Sharing accounts: We could help users to have shared accounts via Multisign or Hooks
+- **Sharing accounts**: We could help users to have shared accounts via Multisign or Hooks
-- Intelligent oracle system: We could implement intelligent contracts, which act as referees and seek to avoid disputes between the two parties (company/freelance).
+- **Intelligent oracle system**: We could implement intelligent contracts, which act as referees and seek to avoid disputes between the two parties (company/freelance).
 - ...

 ## ⛏️ Built With <a name = "tech_stack"></a>